Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 (1891 - 1965)

-Gordon Home was established as an independent children's home in around 1881 by Mr G. J. Murdoch, under the patronage of Miss Mary Augusta Gordon.
+Gordon Home was established as an independent children's home in Croydon Grove, Croydon around 1886 by Mr GJ Murdoch, under the patronage of Miss Mary Augusta Gordon.
 Mary was the sister of the famous General Gordon of Khartoum and the Home was named in his honour.
-In 1891 the building, known as North End House, was transferred to the Waifs and Strays' Society.
+In 1891 the building, now in Poplar Walk, Croydon, was transferred to the Waifs and Strays' Society.

-Dr. Robert Gregory, Dean of St Paul’s, formally opened the home in 1891.
-The Rev. G. C. Fisher also came to the Home on this day to conduct a dedication service.
-The ground floor was divided into many different rooms, including a large dining-room, a day-room, a small office for Mr Rogers, the Secretary, and a sitting-room for the master, Mr Sudgow.
+Dr. Robert Gregory, Dean of St Paul's, formally opened the home in 1892.
+The Revd GC Fisher also came to the Home on this day to conduct a dedication service.
+The ground floor was divided into many different rooms, including a large dinning-room, a day-room, a small office for Mr Rogers, the Secretary, and a sitting-room for the master, Mr Sudgow.
 Upstairs were the bedrooms, and the kitchen and scullery were situated in the basement.
-There was also a large gravel playground at the front of the house, where the twenty-eight boys could 'kick up their heels in play for hours, to the benefit of their health and to the detriment of their shoe-leather.'
+There was also a large gravel playground at the front of the house, where the 28 boys could 'kick up their heels in play for hours, to the benefit of their health and to the detriment of their shoe-leather.'
 By June 1892 an extension in white and red brick had been built on the house, which would be the new prayer room.